 What is a Galette?

 Have you ever noticed that there are many ways to describe the same thing?
-Similar to how tissues are also called snot rags (yes, it’s gross, but it’s true!), this caramel apple galette could also be called a caramel apple crostada, or even a crostata.
+This caramel apple galette could also be called a caramel apple crostada, or even a crostata.

 “Galette” is a French term, meaning “flat, round, or freeform dessert of pastry or bread.”